Igigog/anomaly-modding-book/src/modding-tools/sdk/particle-editor/windows/actions/speed-limit.md

 ## About

-Clamp each particles speed to the given min and max
+Limits the velocity of each particle to a given minimum and maximum velocity.

 <table><thead>
   <tr>